 - You can stuff some cake in your mouth.
 On a diet?
 No problem.
 Substitute with a fruit instead.

 It doesn’t matter if you are the best friend, the closest cousin, the mentor, the parent, the grandparent, etc. You are not entitled to such personal information, and you do not have the right to dictate those personal decisions.
 If someone chooses to disclose that information, they will.

 Be compassionate, be supportive, and be mindful that all may not be as it seems.

-Enough with these inappropriate questions and comments that do more harm than good.
+Enough with these insensitive and crass questions and comments that do more harm than good.

 As for why I don't have another child yet?
 It's none of your business.

 Note: the amommaly: name and logo belong to the amommaly: and may not be used without expressed permission and consent from the amommaly: team.

 Photographs and images used may be subject to copyright.